Living Conditions in The Gambia

 Professionalism, dress, and behavior

 Professionalism in the Peace Corps requires an awareness of the host community workplace culture, community values, and norms around self-presentation.
-To maintain a positive, culturally appropriate professional standing within a host community or workplace, Volunteers may need to adjust their style of dress, hair style, facial hair, make-up, piercings, manner of greeting others, etc. to demonstrate respect for local culture and customs.
+To maintain a positive, culturally appropriate professional standing within a host community or workplace, Volunteers may need to adjust their style of dress, hair style, facial hair, make-up, piercings, manner of greeting others, etc., to demonstrate respect for local culture and customs.
 How you present yourself, in both informal and professional settings, is a reflection of you as an individual and of you as a representative of Peace Corps and the United States.
 In the U.S., dress (and other elements of personal appearance) may be seen as an expression of personal freedom and identity.
 In many host countries where Peace Corps Volunteers serve, the way you dress and present yourself may be interpreted as an expression of regard – or disregard – for those host community members around you.

-Volunteers are encouraged to spend time in their communities, to develop their language skills, and to get to know the individual members of their community to better understand their traditions, culture, and local norms.
+Volunteers are encouraged to spend time in their communities, develop their language skills, and get to know the individual members of their community to better understand their traditions, culture, and local norms.
 As mutual trust is established over time, there may opportunities for Volunteers to adjust their personal appearance and dress outside of the more rigid local standards.
 Volunteers are encouraged to discuss these potential adjustments with staff and other cultural mentors.

 Additionally, Volunteers may consider bringing at least one more formal outfit for certain official functions at the U.S. Embassy or other professional development opportunities.
 If Volunteers bring formal attire from the U.S. in lieu of purchasing something locally, you may consider a lightweight blazer, button down shirt, trousers for men, or lightweight yet modest business casual clothing for women (dresses and skirts are fine if they are below the knee and with shoulders covered).
 Please note that business casual clothing will not be necessary for the day-to-day life of most Volunteers.

 Volunteers’ day-to-day dress will depend heavily on their sector.
 Education and Health Volunteers will need to look more professional, as they are working in governmental settings, while Agriculture Volunteers will need clothes that are comfortable to wear in the fields.
 Local dresses are commonly worn by Gambian teachers and in health clinics, and most clinic staff will wear scrubs or more formal clothes.
-Nicely maintained leather and other dressy sandals are commonly worn in professional settings in The Gambia.
+Well maintained leather and other dress sandals are commonly worn in professional settings in The Gambia.
 Across all sectors and for all genders, covering your legs with pants and/or long skirts and covering your shoulders is expected.

 Clothes should ideally be lightweight fabrics like linen or quick dry fabric due to the hot weather.
 At the same time, the clothes must be durable: clothes are washed vigorously by hand and take quite a beating in the process.

-Gambian Behavior and Norms
+Gambian behavior and norms

 The behavior of Gambians can be described as warm, welcoming, and formal.
 The Gambia is known as “The Smiling Coast” for a reason – the country is full of warm greetings and a lot of love for Peace Corps Volunteers.
-The Gambia is a predominantly Muslim country while also being a community that honors long-standing ancestral traditions based on tribal identity.
+The Gambia is a predominantly Muslim country while also being a community that honors longstanding ancestral traditions based on tribal identity.
 The country is formal and has clear hierarchies and structure within families and communities.
 This means that interactions typically require formal greetings (many standard exchanges are common in greetings in every local language) and a more distant relationship between men and women who are not married.
 For example, some men will extend a hand to women when greeting, where other men will put their hand to their heart when greeting a woman.